PrashINRA/Running-Rstudio-Server-from-HPC/README.md

 **This will create an instruction**
 **Open a new terminal and paste the instructions which would be like-**

-ssh -N -L 8787:localhost:8787 psingh@your_compute_node
+ssh -N -L 8787:localhost:8787 your_usr_name@your_hpc_login

 **Now point your browser to Point your web browser at**

-http://localhost:8787  **use any available port, it could be 8788 or 8789 depending on number of people using it**
+http://localhost:8787  **use any available port, it could be 8788 or 8789 depending on the number of people using it**

 **An Rstudio Server is ready to bounce**